How do I sponsor a migrant worker?

-Before you can sponsor a migrant to do a job, you must check that the job meets our requirements on the skill level of the job and the 'appropriate rate' of pay for the job.
-If the job does not meet these requirements, you cannot issue a certificate of sponsorship.
+Before you can sponsor a migrant under Tier 2 or Tier 5, you must check that the job they will do meets our requirements on the skill level of the job and the 'appropriate rate' of pay for the job.
+If the job does not meet these requirements, you cannot assign a certificate of sponsorship.
 The codes of practice tell you what the minimum rates of pay and the skill level are for any job you want to recruit for.

 The codes of practice have been drawn up based on advice from industry experts and the Migration Advisory Committee.
 They are the official guidance for sponsors and our caseworkers and you can find them with the Tier 2 and 5 sponsor guidance under 'Policy and Law' on the right side of this page.

 Using the codes of practice, you can identify the standard occupational classification (SOC 2010) code that most closely matches the job you want to recruit for.
 The data in the codes of practice is owned by the Office for National Statistics (ONS).
 The SOC codes we have used correspond to their most recent set of data called 'SOC 2010'.
 You can find the codes of practice and information about SOC 2010 from the ONS under 'Internet links' on the right side of this page.

 You must use the SOC code which best matches the job description rather than the job title.
 This is because some employers use different job titles to describe the same job.
 Please do not ask us to match a job title or a job description to a SOC code for you.
 You know most about what duties and responsibilities the job involves and if you cannot match the job description to a SOC code you should ask for help from the Office for National Statistics .

 SOC codes classify only job titles and skill levels.
 Please do not ask the Office for National Statistics for advice on salaries.

 The codes of practice may change.
 You must check the latest version before you issue a certificate of sponsorship.